jasonlotito/streamwords/README.md

 `https://younow.damnscout.com/admin?hp&sw=100%&show=StreamWords` will
 only show the `StreamWords` settings along with the Global Settings.
 This makes the settings easier to embed into other platforms.

 ## StreamWords

 Info coming soon.

+### TODO

+* Create a Tutorial on how to use StreamWords
+* Error Logging, Alerts
+* Improve deployment
+* Remember Config panel state on reload
+* Additional language support (Spanish?)
+* Tournament Mode
+* Minor Automation?
+Do like N words on a timer.
+* Player cool down.
+Can't just spam guesses.
+* Logo for StreamWords and DSS (DamnScout Software)?
+* Word Finder version game thingy